Candid RPC

 Examples

-Some of the best documentation for creating Candid RPC canisters is currently in the tests directory.
+Some of the best documentation for creating Candid RPC canisters is currently in the examples directory.

 Canister Class